Higher and foundation tiers

 This is a very violent reaction and the product formed, sodium chloride has a giant ionic lattice (shown opposite) which consists of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).

-Perhaps one of the best reactions to show the reactivity trends in the halogens is their reaction with hydrogen gas.
-All the halogens react with hydrogen to form hydrogen halide vapours:
+Perhaps one of the best reactions to show the reactivity trends in the halogens is their reaction

 Fluorine being the smallest halogen atom will be able to attract a negatively charged electron from a metal atom more strongly towards its positively charged nucleus and so is the most reactive halogen.
-Iodine being in period 5 of the periodic table has 5 shells of electrons between its nucleus and any electron it tries to attract, these shells shield the positive nucleus from electrons that it is trying to attract.
+Iodine being in period 5 of the periodic table has 5 shells of electrons between its nucleus and any electron it tries to attract, these shells shield the positively charged nucleus from any electron that it is trying to attract.
 The iodine nucleus may have a much larger positive charge than the small fluorine nucleus, but the effect of shielding and the fact that the nucleus is a long way from any electrons it may try and attract means that the ability to attract electrons decreases as you descend group 7.